-This course is designed to allow the student to implement the experiment portion of a proposed research project that was developed in CH 482 Undergraduate Research: The Proposal.
+Students implement the experiment portion of a proposed research project that was developed in CH 482 Undergraduate Research: The Proposal.
 Students will utilize various laboratory techniques and equipment to perform the experimental project.
-Students will present their results in the form of a poster suitable for presentation at a conference.
-The course is repeatable.
-Credits: 1-3 Prerequisite: CH482 and permission of instructor.
+Students present their results in the form of a poster suitable for presentation at a conference.
+Repeatable.

+Minimum Grades - Prerequisite Text area: CH482 and permission of instructor.
+Credits: 1-3 Credits: 3